AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#profile)
 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#level)
 - [Sublevel Bits Per Pixel](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#sublevel-bits-per-pixel)

-  When the JPEG XS decoder supports the Full (or Unrestricted) sublevel, the Receiver MAY indicate that this parameter is unconstrained, as per BCP-004-01.
+When the JPEG XS decoder supports the Unrestricted profile, level or sublevel, the Receiver MAY indicate that the parameter is unconstrained, as described in BCP-004-01.

 Receivers SHOULD also use other parameter constraints, such as those on coded video Flow and Sender attributes, where appropriate: